vistadataproject/documents/Submissions/src/VistAMetadata-2015-12-09-PWS.md

 # 3. GOVERNMENT FURNISHED ITEMS AND SERVICES

-3.1.
+## 3.1.
 System Access

 Within 30 days of contract award the Government will provide contractor access to:

-Data Dictionary (^DD) extract from at least five current operational VISTAs.
+* Data Dictionary (^DD) extract from at least five current operational VISTAs.
 These data dictionaries contain no patient data, PHI, or PII  (i.e. no sensitive information).

-Current authoritative Master ("Platinum") version of VISTA as maintained internally by the VA.
+* Current authoritative Master ("Platinum") version of VISTA as maintained internally by the VA.
 Metadata from this must be complete and without any alterations or redactions.13  The metadata does not contain any patient data, PHI, or PII (i.e. no sensitive information).

-Copy of a VISTA with test patients used by VA for internal projects
+* Copy of a VISTA with test patients used by VA for internal projects

-Copy of at least one real operational VISTA ("Prod Clone" or “Test VISTA”) which would be kept within the NIPRed network, as it will have non de-identified patient data.
+* Copy of at least one real operational VISTA ("Prod Clone" or “Test VISTA”) which would be kept within the NIPRed network, as it will have non de-identified patient data.

-A VISTA with real but de-identified patient data
+* A VISTA with real but de-identified patient data

-3.2	Services
+## 3.2	Services
 The Government will provide such services so as to enable timely Par.3.1 system access.

-3.3	Facilities
+## 3.3	Facilities
 The Government will provide Contractor access to the virtual resources at the Pacific JITC ITEC located in Kihei, HI to enable the Contractor to use the ITEC as a primary software development platform host and for testing for the applications.

-3.4 Utilities
+## 3.4 Utilities
 The Government will provide such utilities to the ITEC to enable the Contractor to use the ITEC as a primary software development platform host and for testing for the applications.

-3.5 Equipment
+## 3.5 Equipment

 The Government will provide such equipment and software at the ITEC so as to host the systems in Par.
 3.1, to provide Contractor with efficient access to such systems and allow the data processing required in this project.

 # PART 4: CONTRACTOR FURNISHED ITEMS AND SERVICES

-4. CONTRACTOR FURNISHED ITEMS AND RESPONSIBILITIES

-4.1 General
+## 4.1 General

 The Contractor shall furnish all supplies, equipment, facilities and services required to perform work under this contract that are not listed under Section 3 of this PWS.

-4.2 Secret Facility Clearance:
+## 4.2 Secret Facility Clearance:

  Not applicable
-PART 5

 # PART 5:  SPECIFIC TASKS

-5.0 Basic Services
+## 5.0 Basic Services

 The contractor shall provide all necessary personnel, program management, materials, administrative support, travel, and technical services required to meet the performance objectives outlined in this PWS with primary emphasis in the areas of Program Management, Software Architecture and Technology Support, and Application Development Assessment (Prototype Development).

-5.1 Program Management (PM)
+## 5.1 Program Management (PM)

 The contractor shall provide program management support to manage the cost, schedule, and performance of this PWS in accordance with industry best practices.
 The contractor Program Manager shall be responsible for providing the status reports and other associated PM documents, and shall ensure that Program Management activities, tasks, milestones, documentation and artifacts, shall be consolidated and communicated as required.

 The contractor shall provide a Project Management Plan (PMP) to outline an overall plan/strategy to accomplish the tasks outlined in this PWS.
 At a minimum, the PMP shall include the risk, quality and technical management approach, work breakdown structure (WBS), schedule management approach, schedule, cost requirements, and proposed staffing plan.
 The PMP shall follow the format as agreed to by the Contracting Officer Representative (COR).

 The contractor shall provide a quarterly strategic communications message in a mutually agreed format to report and articulate the functionality being prototyped (proof of concept) and the feasibility of transitioning the concept to a VA production setting.
 The contractor shall provide the following recurring program management activities:

 Develop, manage, and maintain a Project Schedule, and provide Monthly Updates Ensure that all PWS requirements are performed and deliverables are submitted per agreed upon Project Schedule Communicate regularly and effectively with the CO, Pacific JITC leadership and Stakeholder(s)